Lakhwindee/Billboardwalkerhtml/replit.md

 Zero tolerance for unused/backup files - user demands "exdum clean files chahiye".

 ## Recent Issues & Fixes
+**Separate Admin Login (Nov 3, 2025)**: Implemented dedicated admin login page at /admin/login with Shield icon branding and darker purple theme.
+Admin and campaign_manager users are now blocked from using the regular /signin page and must use the admin-specific login.
+If admin credentials are used on the regular signin page, the user is automatically redirected to /admin/login without authentication being stored.

 **Deployment Session Contamination (Aug 20, 2025)**: Fixed critical deployment issue where admin credentials (judge/judge1313) were showing campaign manager interface after deployment.
 Implemented session regeneration, enhanced cookie clearing, and comprehensive logout mechanism.
 Also fixed Contact Messages access for campaign managers.

 ## System Architecture